What’s On

 The Half Day Release programme is an essential and valuable part of the ST3 year.
 On the course we aim to help ST3s develop the core skills and knowledge base that form the GP Curriculum.
 We also help the Registrars to prepare for all aspects of the MRCGP examination and to make best use of the ePortfolio.
 See the HDR timetable by clicking on the green button below.

-The course runs on a Thursday for 30 weeks of the year and dovetails with the Thursday lunchtime lectures and independent learning, usually in small study groups.
+The course runs for 30 weeks of the year and dovetails with the Thursday lunchtime lectures and independent learning, usually in small study groups.
 A typical day of face-to-face teaching would be as follows:

 09:00 – Coffee for a prompt start at 09:30